nxt-insurance/nxt_try/README.md

 - Rethink merge and replace strategy
 - Should we evaluate from inside out instead of outside in
   - Then types could potentially be changed dynamically?
+- Do not mutate original schema
+  - Reference original schema

 ## Installation